racheltsai2020/analysis-on-health-data/README.md

-# Heart Attack Prediction and Brain Cancer Classification Using Machine Learning
+# Heart Attack Prediction and Brain Tumor Classification Using Machine Learning

-This project use machine learning techniques to predict heart attacks and classify the different types of brain cancer.
+This project use machine learning techniques to predict heart attacks and classify the different types of brain tumor.

 ## Setup
 1. Clone the repository or download the project